Sidhaant0802/HydraVoice-VoiceCloning/README.md

 then paste this and enter :- voice_env\Scripts\activate

-then
+then :-

 mkdir voice
 cd voice

 pip install -r requirements.txt

+python voice.py

-python voice.py (and enjoy the program)
+(and now enjoy the program)

 {IF ANY MODULE MISSING JUST PIP INSTALL THEM INDIVIDUALLY}